 20 Best Detective Anime Series & Movies Ever MadeThis post may contain affiliate links.
 If you buy something we may get a small commission at no extra cost to you.
 (Learn more).

-So you fancy Sherlock Holmes and his ability to solve crimes?
+So let’s say you fancy Sherlock Holmes and his crime-solving abilities.

 Do you like solving crimes only to end up confused or surprised by the mystery?
 Or do you just love detective-themed animes for the thrill of the plot?